AndroidArena/Assignment/README.md

-# Kotlin-CvApp
+# Kotlin-CvApp - Tried to mimic Linkedin profile page
-I have tried to develop a kotlin, MVVM and LiveData based Architecture to fetch the data from gist.github.com which is simple basic json object.
+I have tried to develop a kotlin, MVVM and LiveData based Architecture App to fetch the data from gist.github.com which is simple basic json object.
 Tools used -
 MVVM
 LiveData